Numerica Corporation

-Numerica Corporation is an air and missile defense company specialized in developing innovative products and solutions used in critical defense systems worldwide.
+Numerica Corporation is an air and missile defense company.

 History

 Numerica was founded by Aubrey B. Poore, an applied mathematics professor at Colorado State University, in 1996.
 It is based in Fort Collins, Colorado, with a second office in Colorado Springs, and a third also in Fort Collins.
 It has around 70 employees.

 In 2022, the Space Division of Numerica was acquired by Slingshot Aerospace.

 Facilities

 Numerica has a worldwide network of around 20 ground-based optical telescopes to track satellites, with around 130 optical sensors.
 These include telescopes with apertures of 11 in, 14 in and 20 in, which operate both at night and during daylight.
-Originally targeted at geostationary satellites, they were upgraded in 2021 so that they could be used to track low earth orbit satellites.
+Originally targeted at geostationary satellites, they were upgraded in 2021 so that they could be used to track low Earth orbit satellites.
 The use of optical telescopes is aimed at complementing existing radar tracking facilities to provide surveillance and tracking data.
 It has been contracted by the UK Space Agency to provide information about UK-licensed satellites in orbit, and is also contracted by the United States Air Force.

 In November 2021 it imaged the debris cloud from the destruction of Kosmos 1408 by a Russian anti-satellite missile.

 It also sells short-range radar systems, including to the United States Army.